 Course Delivery: This course will be delivered in a hybrid format.
-Students will be engaged through a combination of asynchronous lectures and synchronous (in person or virtual) discussions, as well as through feedback from the instructor and TA on their written work.
+Students will be engaged through a combination of asynchronous lectures and in person discussions, as well as through feedback from the instructor and TA on their written work.
 Lectures will introduce core knowledge of the week's topic and ensure timely achievement of course objectives.
 Twice weekly discussions led by the TA will build on lecture content, while homework assignments will offer additional personal engagement with the class materials.